Tools to Register ModelsSource:

-A single character string for the "harmonized" argument name
+A single character string for the "harmonized" argument name that

 A single character string for the argument name that underlying model function uses.

-A named character vector that describes how to call
+A named character vector that describes how to call a function.

 A single logical for whether the argument can make predictions on multiple submodels at once.